-The Rankings show us that where we live matters and health is more than healthcare.
-The Rankings are based on the many factors that, if improved, can help make communities healthier places to live, learn, work, and play.
+The County Health Rankings show us that where we live matters and health is more than healthcare.
+They are based on the many factors that, if improved, can help make communities healthier places to live, learn, work, and play.

-What Works for Health is a database than can help you find evidence-informed policies and programs that you can explore to see what might be a good fit for your community's priorities.
+What Works for Health provides a menu of evidence-informed policies and programs that you can explore to see what might be a good fit for your community's priorities.

 The Partner Center shows how we all have a role to play in creating healthier communities.
 By working together we can achieve more than working alone.
 Learn more about finding and engaging partners in your community.

 To learn more about resources that may help your community, contact us.